Philip Goldfinch

 Sir Philip Henry Macarthur Goldfinch KBE (13 April 1884 - 7 April 1943) was an Australian businessman and politician.

-He was born at Gosport, Hampshire, England, to Henry Edward Goldfinch, a lieutenant in the Royal Navy, and Elizabeth Maria, née King.
+Philip Goldfinch was born at Gosport, Hampshire, England, to Henry Edward Goldfinch, a lieutenant in the Royal Navy, and Elizabeth Maria (née King).
 He arrived in New South Wales in 1886 and was educated at Sydney Grammar School before working for the Colonial Sugar Refining Company (CSRC) in 1902 as a chemist.
 On 7 March 1911 he married Mary Cowper, with whom he had three children.

 Goldfinch was appointed general manager of CSRC in 1928 and served until 1943; he was also chairman of the British Settlers' Welfare Committee from 1931.

 In 1930, Goldfinch chaired a series of secret meetings to convene the Old Guard, a right-wing paramilitary organisation organised in opposition to the policies of New South Wales Premier Jack Lang.

-In 1935, Goldfinch won a by-election for the New South Wales Legislative Assembly seat of Gordon, representing the United Australia Party, but he resigned in 1937, before the expiration of his term, citing business commitments.

 Goldfinch was created a Knight Commander of the Order of the British Empire in 1934.

-He died at Roseville in 1943.
+Goldfinch was nominated for a by-election to be held on 23 November 1935 for the Gordon electorate in the New South Wales Legislative Assembly, representing the United Australia Party (UAP).
+The by-election was required after the resignation of the sitting member, former premier Thomas Bavin, who was appointed a judge of the New South Wales Supreme Court.
+At the close of nominations on 8 November Goldfinch was the only candidate, so he was declared elected to the seat.

+In early July 1937 Goldfinch wrote to Bertram Stevens, the premier and leader of the UAP in New South Wales, advising him that he was resigning as member for Gordon.
+He cited business commitments as the reason for his decision.

+Sir Philip Goldfinch died on 7 April 1943 at his residence in Roseville, aged 58.